Sparse arrays (scipy.sparse)#

 • Operations such as sum, that used to produce dense matrices, now produce arrays, whose multiplication behavior differs similarly.

-The construction utilities (eye, kron, random, diags, etc.) have not yet been ported, but their results can be wrapped into arrays:
+The construction utilities (eye, kron, random, diags, etc.) have appropriate replacements (see Building sparse arrays).

 Sparse array classes#